 Those who made it to Persia were stripped of their louse-ridden rags and issued new clothes.
 There was medical attention and plenty of food – but not too much, not too soon.
 New arrivals were warned about over-indulging because their shrunken stomachs could not sustain the unfamiliar bounty.

 Easter Mass on the beach at Pahlevi

 The first evacuations took place March-April 1942: around 44,000 people were evacuated.
-The second evacuations took place August-September1942: around 68,000 people were evacuated.
-Roughly one third of those evacuated were civilians.
+The second evacuations took place in August-September 1942: around 68,000 people were evacuated.
+Roughly one-third of those evacuated were civilians.
 The first ship left Krasnovodsk in Turkmenistan on 24 March 1942 and the last on 1 September 1942.
-Estimated numbers of Polish prisoners and exiles range from one million to two million.
+The estimated numbers of Polish prisoners and exiles range from one million to two million.
 Only about 115,000 made it out.